Dope-Programmer/Twist-on-Hangman/README.md

 # Twist on Hangman - WIP.

-This is my first project in Unreal Engine and my initial experience working with Blueprints.
-The game combines the classic concept of Hangman with the challenge of "The Floor is Lava," set in an arena-style level.
-Players must guess a secret word by collecting and dropping letters found throughout the level.
-You can win by guessing the word correctly, but you lose if you run out of chances or fall into the lava.
-While the current version is basic, with no detailed level design yet, the core mechanics—letter guessing, winning, and losing conditions—are functional.
-I’m excited about this idea and plan to continue developing it further!
+This is my first project in Unreal Engine and my introduction to working with Blueprints.
+The game blends the classic Hangman concept with the challenge of "The Floor is Lava," all set in an arena-style level.
+Players guess a secret word by collecting and dropping letters scattered throughout the level.
+You win by guessing the word correctly, but lose if you run out of chances or fall into the lava.
+The current version is still simple, with no detailed level design yet, but the core mechanics—guessing letters, winning, and losing—are all working.
+I’m really excited about this project and plan to keep developing it!

 ![haangman omslag](https://github.com/user-attachments/assets/8e23d2e1-b8b2-4a09-8900-47074d6a5ebc)